-Biden to detail storm response, survey damage in Louisiana

-WASHINGTON (AP) — President Joe Biden on Thursday will detail his administration’s response to Hurricane Ida, which knocked out power and wreaked havoc along the Gulf Coast before causing deadly flooding and tornadoes in the Northeast.
-And he is set to visit Louisiana on Friday to survey some of the damage.
+Biden says Ida, wildfires show ‘climate crisis’ has struck

+“It’s a matter of life and death and we’re all in this together,” the president said.

+Scientists say climate change increases the frequency of extreme weather events — such as large tropical storms, and the droughts and heatwaves that create conditions for vast wildfires.
+U.S. weather officials recently reported that July 2021 was the hottest month ever recorded in 142 years of record-keeping.

-Ida was the fifth most powerful storm to strike the U.S. when it hit Louisiana on Sunday with maximum winds of 150 mph (240 kph), likely causing tens of billions of dollars in flood, wind and other damage, including to the electrical grid.
-The storm’s remnants dropped devastating rainfall across parts of Maryland, Pennsylvania, New York and New Jersey on Wednesday, killing at least eight people and causing significant disruption to major population centers.
+Ida was the fifth-most powerful storm to strike the U.S. when it hit Louisiana on Sunday with maximum winds of 150 mph (240 kph), likely causing tens of billions of dollars in flood, wind and other damage, including to the electrical grid.
+The storm’s remnants dropped devastating rainfall across parts of Maryland, Pennsylvania, New York and New Jersey on Wednesday, causing significant disruption to major population centers.

+The storm has killed at least 13 in the Gulf Coast region and at least 46 in the Northeastern U.S.

 More than 1 million homes and businesses in Louisiana and Mississippi remained without power after Ida toppled a major transmission tower and knocked out thousands of miles of lines and hundreds of substations.
-New Orleans was plunged into total darkness; power began returning to parts of the city on Wednesday.
+New Orleans was plunged into total darkness; power began returning to parts of the city Wednesday.
+Biden is set to visit Louisiana on Friday to survey some of the damage and meet with government officials there.

-White House press secretary Jen Psaki said Biden “absolutely would not” visit Louisiana if his presence would take away from relief efforts.
+Biden said the flooding in Louisiana was less than the region experienced 16 years ago during Hurricane Katrina, crediting federal investments in the area’s levee system.

+“We know that there is much to be done in this response on our part,” Biden added.
+“We need to get power restored.
+We need to get more food, fuel and water deployed.”

+“Don’t hide behind the fine print and technicalities,” Biden warned the insurers.
+“Do the right thing and pay your policyholders what you owe them.”

+Biden said separately that the Pentagon was assisting with ongoing firefighting operations in California against the Caldor fire.

-Louisiana Gov. John Bel Edwards suggested the visit would be crucial for the president to understand the destruction by seeing the widespread damage for himself.
+Louisiana Gov. John Bel Edwards suggested Biden’s Friday visit would be crucial for the president to understand the destruction by seeing the widespread damage for himself.

 “There’s nothing quite like visiting in person,” Edwards told reporters Wednesday following a briefing with local elected officials in Jefferson Parish, which took direct blows from Ida.
 “When you see it for yourself, it is just so much more compelling.”